WayneChang65/deno-linebot/README.md

 This is a [Deno](https://deno.land/) module available to import direct from this repo and via the [Deno Registry](https://deno.land/x).
 Before importing, [download and install Deno](https://deno.land/#installation).

-You can then import Opine straight into your project:
+You can then import linebot straight into your project:
 ```javascript
 import { linebot } from 'https://deno.land/x/linebot/mod.ts'
 ```